Robert Jenrick: Personal life

-He owns two £2m homes in London, one of which is a £2.5m townhouse less than a mile from the Houses of Parliament.
-He also owns Eye Manor, a Grade I listed building in Herefordshire which he purchased for £1.1 million in 2009.
-His constituency of Newark is 150 mile from his 'family home' in Herefordshire.
-He rents a £2,000-a-month property in his Newark constituency, which is paid for by the MPs' second homes allowance.
+Jenrick owns three homes: two in London, including a £2.5m townhouse less than a mile from the Houses of Parliament, and Eye Manor, a Grade I listed building in Herefordshire which he purchased for £1.1 million in 2009.
+His constituency of Newark is 150 mile from his family home in Herefordshire.
+He rents a £2,000-per-month property in his Newark constituency, which is paid for by the MPs' second homes allowance.